Disclosure: This Disney Vacation club is it worth it page contains affiliate links. Read full Disclosure Policy.

 Now it is up to you to look out over the next ten years.

-With that list firmly in hand, you are equipped to make the best possible choice for you!
+With those answers firmly in hand, you are better equipped to make the best possible choice for you.